elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 - Requirements
 - Fields should show validation message if fields are blank and form is submitted
-- Form should not submit if its invalid
 - Should show bad username or password field for invalid credentials
 - Should show Welcome message for valid credentials